 You will benefit indirectly from the improvement in the ONET database that will be possible because of your company's participation.
 This up-to-date, accurate information will make tasks like writing job descriptions and determining job qualifications much easier.
-In addition, the person in each business who serves as our point of contact will receive an attractive desk clock and a framed Certificate of Appreciation from the U. S. Department of Labor.
-Another special gift - the ONET Toolkit for Business - will be sent to you later when we mail the questionnaires.
+In addition, the person in each business who serves as our point of contact will receive a framed Certificate of Appreciation from the U. S. Department of Labor and a special resource - the ONET Toolkit for Business - that will be sent to you later when we mail the questionnaires.
 How will the sampled employees benefit?

 As our way of saying thanks, we'll provide each sampled employee with a \$10 incentive attached to their questionnaire.
 (The only exceptions are Federal Government employees and employees of businesses that request that no incentive be offered.)
 Furthermore, an improved ONET database will benefit your employees in the long run, if they are considering a career change or improving their job skills to be able to qualify for a more specialized job.
 What kinds of questions are asked of the employees?
 Our survey consists of objective questions regarding the requirements and training for occupations we have identified to study at this time.
 You can find a complete set of questionnaires on the ONET Data Collection Program Website at: http://onet.rti.org.
 A selected employee will receive only one of the questionnaires being used.
-Incentives Brochure
+Will employees do this on company time?